 Community Engagement Opportunities

-Are you a school band, choral, or orchestra director looking for the opportunity for your students to work with a guest conductor?
+Are you a band, choral, jazz, or orchestra director looking for the opportunity for your students to work with a guest conductor?
 We look forward to hosting your group on campus for a clinic.
 As part of the clinic experience, your ensemble will meet with one of our faculty or graduate conducting students for a fun and educational musical experience.
 A full clinic may include a combination of any of the educational workshop offerings.

 How to apply

 Please complete this form to request a clinic with our faculty.
 Please note that submitting an application does not guarantee the clinic.
 Clinic scheduling will be subject to conductor and room availability on the requested date.
 Requirements of the application include a setup diagram, estimated number of students, repertoire (if known) and list of any instruments that would need to be borrowed from the School of Music.

 We will send you a Clinics Agreement once we receive the application and conductor and room availability are confirmed.

 Clinic fees help the School of Music maintain its facilities and instruments and pay student employees who assist with clinics.
 Clinic fees for instrumental ensembles are $500, and $200 for choral ensembles.
 If this creates a barrier for your program, please contact our Ensemble Coordinators at email@example.com.

-Do you have ideas about other classes or options you would like to add to your day at UW-Madison?
-Contact our performing organizations coordinators at firstname.lastname@example.org to discuss availability and pricing.
+Do you have ideas about other classes or options you would like to add to your day at UW–Madison?
+Contact our staff at firstname.lastname@example.org to discuss availability and pricing.

 Fee reductions or waivers may be available for qualifying schools.

 Insurance and Supervision Requirements